normoes/chamberenv/README.md

               INFO:ChamberEnv:Chamber version: v2.8.2
               ERROR:ChamberEnv:Not uninstalling the active chamber version.
 Switch first using 'use'.
           ```
+      + The only exception to the above rule is when the active version of chamber is the only version installed.
+This will remove the downloaded files as well as the `chamber` exectuable.
 * The option `--debug` shows debug information.

 See: